c18301026/GE2_Assignment/README.md

 3. The USS Defiant is heavily damaged, on fire and slows down.
 4. The rest of the ships continue to struggle against the Borg cube.

+## Scene 4
-7. The Enterprise arrives to aid the other ships in their fight against the Borg cube.
+1. The Enterprise arrives to aid the other ships in their fight against the Borg cube.
+2. The Borg cube tries to attack the Enterprise, but fails.
+3. The battle rages on.

+## Scene 5
 8. Picard takes command of the fleet and orders the ships to target their weapons to a specific part of the Borg cube.
 9. Before the Borg cube blows up, a Borg sphere is released.
 10. The Borg sphere heads for Earth.